CALCURSE - text-based organizer

 for an exemple of the default layout).

-By choosing another layout in the configuration screen, user
+By choosing another layout in the configuration screen, user can customize

 calcurse appearence to best suit